svaldivia/summonerStats/README.md

 # summoner-stats

+## Summary
+This app uses the MEAN stack and the League of Legends API to create a recent match stats for a given summoner.

+###To Do
+- Implement better caching to prevent getting 429 responses when going over the limit of requests for 10 seconds
+- Include jQuery for improved user interaction (hover over spells/items for description)
+- Some CSS fixes to make it look nicer :)

+## Getting Started

 This project was generated with the [Angular Full-Stack Generator](https://github.com/DaftMonk/generator-angular-fullstack) version 3.3.0-beta.0.

-## Getting Started

 ### Prerequisites